jazg97/BloodAnalyzerSoftware/README.md

 1. Generate csv files from xml files: Choose a directory that contains all the XML of interest and obtain a csv file with all its data reformatted.
 2. Plot time-series by feature family, patients' ID and dates: Visualize time-series from ids of interest, see trends and compare subpopulations.
 3. Import metadata: Add new data into the csv file which could further help in the analysis of the study.
-4. Generate boxplot with imported metadata keys
+4. Generate scatter plot with metadata fields
 	1. Global plot: Obtain global statistics related to metadata of interest.
-	2. Boxplot time-series: Visualize time-series from ids of interested located inside the metadata file.
+	2. Time-series: Visualize time-series from ids of interested located inside the metadata file.

 ## User Guide